yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 ## Filtering

-> ### {% icon hands_on %} Hands-on: Basic filter.
+> <hands-on-title> {% icon hands_on %} Hands-on: Basic filter. </hands-on-title>
 >
 > 1. Go again to "Full name" column menu and perform a `Text facet` to visualize the values, then go again to the column menu and click on `Text filter`, perform the following filters and fix them as described below:
 >    - search for "sp1" entries -> Then remove it and obtain "Cyperus", clicking on `Edit` directly in the cell
 >    - search for "SP2" entries, check `case sensitive` -> To remove it and obtain "Cyperus", you can `Edit` directly in the cell
 >    - search for "spp".